Over the last 20 years, predictive maintenance strategies have been deployed rapidly in the oil and gas industry.

 While preventive maintenance is scheduled on a regular basis, from time to time, predictive maintenance is scheduled as needed, based on the asset’s condition.

-It uses condition-monitoring methods to keep track of machines’ performance during normal operation, detecting possible defects.
+It uses condition-based maintenance to keep track of machines’ performance during normal operation, detecting possible defects.
 Through this early detection, maintenance technicians get the chance to inspect flagged parts and fix them before the assets break down.

 The idea is to catch potential equipment failures as early as possible to avoid the need for more complex, dangerous, and costly maintenance activities.